-STEP 3: Now pour a bit of your dish soap into a bowl, touch your cotton swab tip to the dish soap to coat it.
+STEP 3: Pour a small amount of dish soap into a separate bowl, and touch your cotton swab tip to the dish soap to coat it.
 Bring it over to your milk dish and gently touch the surface of the milk with the soapy cotton swab!
-What happens?

-Remember each time you try magic milk it will be a little different.
-It’s a fun fireworks activity for 4th of July or New Years!
+Remember, each time you try this magic milk experiment, it will look slightly different.
+It’s a fun fireworks science activity for the 4th of July or New Year!

 Milk is made up of minerals, proteins, and fats.
 Proteins and fats are susceptible to changes.
-When the dish soap is added to the milk, those molecules run around and try to attach to the fat molecules in the milk.
+When dish soap is added to the milk, the soap molecules run around and try to attach to the fat molecules in the milk.

-You wouldn’t see this without the food coloring!
-The food coloring looks like fireworks because it’s getting bumped around!
+However, you wouldn’t see this change happen without the food coloring!
+The food coloring looks like fireworks because it’s getting bumped around, a color explosion.